Charles Leclerc delights home fans with Italian GP win as Ferrari's bold strategy pays off | TSN

 As it became obvious what was on the cards, the passionate, red-clad tifosi got on their feet, stamping and roaring Leclerc’s every lap, and they went wild when he crossed the line 2.664 seconds ahead of Piastri.

-Polesitter Norris finished 6.153 behind Leclerc, while championship leader Max Verstappen was sixth in his Red Bull.
+Polesitter Norris finished 6.153 behind Leclerc to trim the gap to 62 points to championship leader Max Verstappen, who was sixth in his Red Bull with eight races remaining.

 Leclerc had also won in 2019, making this Ferrari’s second win on its home track in the past 14 races.